 What makes VST unique?

-VST is called to educate and form thoughtful, engaged and generous disciples of Jesus Christ for service to the church and the world in the 21st century.
-The great majority of our students are preparing for congregational ministry, learning in the classroom, in the field and through distance learning modules.
-Students are being also being prepared for vocations in new church starts, non-profit agencies, social entrepreneurships and institutional chaplaincies.
+VST is called to educate and form thoughtful, engaged and generous Christian leaders for service to the church and the world in the 21st Century.
+The majority of our students are preparing for Christian ministry by learning in the classroom, in the field, and through distance learning modules.
+Students are also preparing for vocations in new church starts, non-profit agencies, social entrepreneurships and institutional chaplaincies.
 VST has created a unique Leadership Studio recognizing that leadership is as much an art as a profession.
-Our school has a 30+ year track record of including members of indigenous communities from across North America and the Pacific Rim in the life and programs of the school.
-Our Inter-Religious Studies program invites students from different traditions to study together and engage in respectful interfaith collaboration.
-All this is preparation for effective ministry in our unprecedented times.
-Through a new initiative launched in 2017-18 with the Sauder School of Business at UBC, VST offers a subsidized Diploma in Entrepreneurial Ministry equipping candidates with the basic business skills required to lead well in a whole variety of venues.

 Watch the VST Promise